mmeru/data-jobs-analysis/README.md

 ### 5. Number of Positions by Company Size
 The distribution of data job positions based on the size of the hiring companies is examined to understand the job market dynamics related to company size.

-## Conclusion
-Through this project, we gain valuable insights into the state of data jobs worldwide from 2020 to 2023.
-The combination of MySQL for data storage and PowerBI for visualization provides a robust platform for analyzing and presenting the data effectively.